-Phase 2 of the redesign focuses on intentional design of the organizational structure.
-Intentional staffing structures will result in equitable caseloads and prepare the institution to scale service.
-This, combined with consistent expectations among advisors prepares advising staff to deliver excellent service to all NAU students.
-A reorganization of personnel, intentionally and deliberately designed, allows for high-quality service across all student populations.
+Phase 2 of the redesign focused on intentional design of the organizational structure which resulted in more equitable caseloads to better scale advising services.
+This reorganization of personnel, intentionally and deliberately designed, allowed for high-quality service across all student populations.

 Digital Learning Accordion Closed

-- Provide orientation sessions for departments, chairs, program coordinators and faculty about active and adaptive learning and student success to ensure a clear understanding
+- Provided orientation sessions for departments, chairs, program coordinators and faculty about active and adaptive learning and student success to ensure a clear understanding

 - Active and adaptive learning builds on a faculty culture of teaching innovation with technology, leveraging enthusiastic learning communities, professional development summer conferences and regular opportunities for faculty to showcase success

-- In-semester check-ins with faculty provides continuous support
+- In-semester check-ins with faculty provided continuous support

 Challenges and Lessons Learned

-- Challenges include role requirements for instructors new to active and adaptive, and some concern about the quality and timeliness of vendor support.
-Systems to address these include:
+- Challenges included role requirements for instructors new to active and adaptive approaches, and some concern about the quality and timeliness of vendor support and need for ongoing instructional design support.

 - Making resources and contacts available